-The story of the Ndure isotonic drink is the story of us - enthusiastic athletes who use carbohydrate-based isotonic drinks during workouts more than any other supplement.
+The story of the Nrgy Unit Drink is the story of us - enthusiastic athletes who use carbohydrate-based sports drinks during workouts more than any other supplement.

-We do not view an isotonic drink as a supplement but rather a necessity for survival.
-More than an expensive bike or any other miraculous supplement we need energy that is available when we need it and the intake of which does not cause discomfort even in the most difficult conditions.
+We do not view a sports drink as a supplement but rather a necessity for survival.
+More than an expensive bike or any other miraculous supplement, we need energy that is available when we need it and the intake of which does not cause discomfort even in the most difficult conditions.

 The first thing we disliked was their taste.
 They were either too sweet (leaving an aftertaste of glucose in our mouths, especially in the summer months) or too aggressive to the stomach.
-As we read the declarations, we wondered (given all the flavour enhancers, colourants, and artificial flavors) if we weren't doing ourselves more harm than good.
+As we read the declarations, we wondered (given all the flavor enhancers, colorants, and artificial flavors) if we weren't doing ourselves more harm than good.

 THE PROBLEMS OF ENDURANCE ATHLETES - BOTH OURS AND YOURS